Warship 2019: Multi-Role Vessels

 - Adaptability including modularity

-- Challenges of specifying multi-role or flexible ships including margins
+- Challenges of specifying multi-role or flexible ships including standards and margins

-- Influence of future technologies on naval ship design
+- Influence of future technologies on multi-role ship design

 - Integration of unmanned and autonomous systems